tenfinney/dao/README.md

   | *B* | 1,500 `W3API`| $250 |
   | *C* | 1,000 `W3API`| $325 |

-> NOTE: If all 4,000 `W3API` are not sold by December 31st, the remaining `W3API` will be distributed pro-rata to existing *Seed Funders*.
+> NOTE: If all 4,000 `W3API` are not sold by December 31st, the remaining `W3API` *Seed Funder* allocation will be distributed pro-rata to existing *Seed Funders*.

 ### Seed Builders
 12,000 `W3API` will be minted to *Seed Builders* in proportion to value-added contributions over the first 16 months (~750/month). `W3API` holders will decide on further fundraising and token emission plans after the 16 month seed period.